HF-2715

 Plain Language

-Deployers of AI companions and therapeutic chatbots must implement protocols to notify a minor user's parent, legal guardian, or legal custodian when the minor enters a prompt indicating suicidal ideation or intent to self-harm.
-This is a minor-specific parental notification obligation that operates in addition to the general crisis referral protocol in § 554J.2(1)(e).
-The deployer must have a mechanism to identify both the minor's status and their parent or guardian contact information to satisfy this obligation.
+Deployers of AI companions or therapeutic chatbots must implement protocols to notify a minor user's parent, legal guardian, or legal custodian when the minor enters a prompt indicating suicidal ideation or intent to self-harm.
+This is a parental notification obligation specific to minors, triggered by crisis-indicating prompts — it operates alongside the general crisis referral protocol required under § 554J.2(1)(e) for all users.

 Statutory Text